ertugrulgaripardic/Spring-Boot-Rest-Api-MySql/README.md

 - MySQL database integration tools
 - RESTful API for CRUD operations
 - Exception handling and validation
-- JPA and Hibernate for ORM
+- JPA and Hibernate for ORM added
-3

 ## Prerequisites

 Before running this project, ensure you have the following installed